Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-Zakat is a Shariah-mandated almsgiving governed by established juristic rules \citep{alqaradawi1999fiqh}.
+\textbf{Zakat Calculator.} Zakat is a Shariah-mandated almsgiving governed by established juristic rules \citep{alqaradawi1999fiqh}.
 Our Zakat agent extracts structured parameters such as asset classes, amounts, and debts, then passes them to a deterministic module.
-The calculator computes the \emph{nisab} or minimum threshold based on precious-metal prices:

-For agriculture, differentiated rates are applied based on irrigation methods.
+The calculator computes the \emph{nisab} or minimum threshold based on precious-metal prices and applies category-specific logic.\footnote{\url{https://sunnah.com/bukhari:1483}} For agriculture, differentiated rates are applied based on irrigation methods.
 For livestock, Hadith-based schedules are used for camels, cattle, and sheep.
 For assets, rates are applied to cash, gold, business assets, and investments after deducting eligible debts.
-The output is a structured breakdown of inputs, deductions, and totals, formatted into a user-facing explanation with citations.
+The output is a structured breakdown of inputs, deductions, and totals, formatted into a user-facing explanation with citations (App.~\ref{app:zakat_calculator}).